umr-lops/cci-seastate-pum/sar.md

 IDs with along-flight length of ca. 200 km for IW and ca. 400 km for EW and converted into Level-1 (L1) products for easier distribution.
 This dividing can differ by processing of the raw SAR data at different GTs.

-In total, pear a day ca.
+In total, per a day ca.
  500 IW products
  200 EW products
   60 WV tracks (means ca. 600 imagettes)